Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Penalties and compensation

-Penalties What are the potential penalties for non-compliance with data protection provisions?
-If a recommendation made by the data protection and information commissioner in the course of an investigation is not complied with or is rejected by the affected data processor, the commissioner may refer the matter to the Swiss Federal Administrative Court.
-Both the commissioner and the affected data processor have the right to appeal against such a decision before the Swiss Federal Supreme Court.
+If a recommendation made by the data protection and information commissioner in the course of an investigation is not complied with or is rejected by the affected data handler, the commissioner may refer the matter to the Swiss Federal Administrative Court.
+Both the commissioner and the affected data handler have the right to appeal against such a decision before the Swiss Federal Supreme Court.
 However, these administrative procedures do not directly result in a penalty.
 Likewise, the commissioner has no power to issue fines.

 However, to the extent that a violation of the Data Protection Act amounts to a criminal offense, the competent criminal judge may fine private persons up to Sfr10,000.

-Cybersecurity legislation, regulation and enforcement Has legislation been introduced in your jurisdiction that specifically covers cybercrime and/or cybersecurity?
 No dedicated cybersecurity or cybercrime legislation has been adopted in Switzerland to date, nor are there any plans to address the issue comprehensively in a legal instrument.
-Cybersecurity and cybercrime are instead governed by a patchwork of rules contained in various acts and emanating from regulators’ guidance.
+Cybersecurity and cybercrime are instead governed by a patchwork of rules contained in various acts and emanating from regulator guidance.

 Under the Telecommunications Act, the Federal Office for Communications is responsible for implementing the administrative and technical requirements pertaining to the security and availability of telecoms services, which includes notifying the regulator in the event of security incidents.